SAMAR HAFEEZ, BANGALORE

 Suicide is a social and psychological phenomenon that is present in every culture.
 Alarming increase in suicide rates should be given high priority.
 As Muslims, we are the people raised for the good of mankind.
 Hence, it is our responsibility to make efforts in this cause and work in collaboration to spread mental health awareness, and suicide prevention before it is too late.

-The author is a clinical psychologist and a certified holistic health coach and is a regular contributor for Light of Islam.
+Samar Hafeez is a consultant psychologist and a certified holistic health coach.
+She is a regular contributor for Light of Islam.

 0 Comments